evennia/evennia/docs/README.md

 - The html-based documentation will appear in the new folder `evennia/docs/build/html/`.
 Note any errors from files you have edited.
-- Use a web browser to open `evennia/docs/builds/html/index.html` and view the docs.
+- Use a web browser to open `evennia/docs/build/html/index.html` and view the docs.
-  Note that you will get errors if going to the auto-docs, because you didn't build them!
+  Note that you will get errors if clicking a link to the auto-docs, because you didn't build them!

 ## Building the main documentation and API docs